nwbreneman/project-euler/README.md

 On Arch Linux, I was getting compilation errors related to the `.data` section.
 I had to add the `-static` flag to gcc.

+I am using NASM because I recently learned x86 assembly using MASM, but am a Linux fan and user.
+I'm taking this as an opportunity to learn about 64-bit assembly programming on Linux as well.

 ![euler-profile](https://projecteuler.net/profile/nwbreneman.png)